krzywdal/coordinatix/README.md

 ### Dependencies
 Application uses Redis as an external environment to synchronize on.
-This lets us scale the application.
+This allows us to scale the application.

+If you do not have Redis you can install it using docker:
+`docker pull redis`

 ### HowTo
 Here are the instructions on how you can use it